triblatron/dagui/README.md

   * Generate declarative Lua config
   * self hosting: design the designer using the designer
     * might have head-explosion issues
+* allow event loop in any thread
+* allow rendering in any thread
+  * need an OpenGL context or whatever Vulkan uses
+  * can generate triagles in one thread and consume them in another
-* Messaging system similar to signal-slots without the MOC-related cruft
+* Messaging system similar to signal-slots without the MOC or similar
   * put it behind an interface
   * thread safe
   * no blocking of gui thread